joshsarna/practice_problems/commonsense_guide_to_data_strucures_and_algorithms/ch01/README.md

 1) For an array with a size of 100 elements:

-  a) reading takes 1 step
+  * reading takes 1 step

-  b) searching takes 100 steps (worst case)
+  * searching takes 100 steps (worst case)

-  c) insertion at the very beginning of the array takes 101 steps
+  * insertion at the very beginning of the array takes 101 steps

-  d) insertion at the very end of the array takes 1 step
+  * insertion at the very end of the array takes 1 step

-  e) deletion at the very beginning of the array takes 100 steps
+  * deletion at the very beginning of the array takes 100 steps

-  f) deletion at the very end of the array takes 1 step
+  * deletion at the very end of the array takes 1 step

 2) For an array-based set with a size of 100 elements:

-  a) reading takes 1 step
+  * reading takes 1 step

-  b) searching takes 100 steps (worst case)
+  * searching takes 100 steps (worst case)

-  c) insertion at the very beginning of the array takes 201 steps
+  * insertion at the very beginning of the array takes 201 steps

-  d) insertion at the very end of the array takes 101 step
+  * insertion at the very end of the array takes 101 step

-  e) deletion at the very beginning of the array takes 100 steps
+  * deletion at the very beginning of the array takes 100 steps

-  f) deletion at the very end of the array takes 1 step
+  * deletion at the very end of the array takes 1 step

 3) For an array, searching for all instances of an item would take N steps (for a set, the worst case would stay the same, but the best case would be 1 step regardless of size)